-- 1. The procedures to be followed in conducting the hearing governing the order of proceedings, rulings on evidence, and the board's decision are contained in Chapters 11 through 14, respectively, of the Disciplinary Action Manual for Occupational Licensing Boards, prepared by the Louisiana Department of Justice, 1979, through the office of the Attorney General.
-A copy of these pertinent chapters will be provided to an interested party involved with a hearing, by written request submitted to the board. - m.
-The burden of proof rests upon the Attorney General who is bringing the charge before the board.
+1. The burden of proof rests upon the attorney general who is bringing the charge before the board.
 No sanctions shall be imposed or order be issued, except upon consideration of the whole record, as supported by and in accordance with reliable, probative and substantial evidence as cited in R.S.
-49:957. - n.
+49:957.

+m.
 Any party or person deemed to be governed by or under the jurisdiction of R.S.
 37:3081-3093, may apply to the board for a declaratory order or ruling in order to determine the applicability of a statutory provision or rule of this board to said party or person.
-The board shall issue the declaratory order or ruling in connection with the request by majority vote of the board, signed and mailed to the requesting party within 30 days of the request, except that the board may seek legal counsel or an Attorney General's opinion in connection with the request, in which case the declaratory order or ruling may be issued within 60 days of its request. - o.
+The board shall issue the declaratory order or ruling in connection with the request by majority vote of the board, signed and mailed to the requesting party within 30 days of the request, except that the board may seek legal counsel or an attorney general's opinion in connection with the request, in which case the declaratory order or ruling may be issued within 60 days of its request.

+n.
 Judicial review and appeal of any decision or order of the board shall be governed by R.S.
 49:964, 965.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
-37:3081-3093; R.S.
-36:259(O).
+37:3081-3093 and R.S.
+36:259(Q).

-HISTORICAL NOTE: Promulgated by the Department of Health and Human Resources, Office of the Secretary, LR 10:12 (January 1984), promulgated by the Department of Health and Hospitals, Board of Examiners in Dietetics and Nutrition, LR 25:1097 (June 1999).
+HISTORICAL NOTE: Promulgated by the Department of Health and Human Resources, Office of the Secretary, LR 10:12 (January 1984), promulgated by the Department of Health and Hospitals, Board of Examiners in Dietetics and Nutrition, LR 25:1097 (June 1999), amended LR 41:1681 (September 2015).